 On a whim, Lori and Michael discovered Cabernet Franc.
 They were at a wine tasting at William Harrison in St. Helena when the tasting room server suggested they try a wine that was not on the tasting menu but was left over by another part.
 What wine lover would turn down that offer?
 As it turns out, the wine, a Cabernet Franc, changed Lori and Michael’s lives.
 They were in love with the variety and began seeking out any Cabernet Franc.
 In those days, not many wineries made Cabernet Franc unless you went to France.
 After searching, they decided to make their own.

 Lori and Michael Budd

 Both Lori and Michael’s scientific backgrounds were well suited to becoming winemakers.
-Michael has a B.S. and M.S. in Food Science and Lori a B.S and M.S in Biology.
-Lori calls herself a soils geek and having attended virtual tasting webinars; she loves all the nitty-gritty details that come with the process of growing grapes and creating wine.
+Michael has a B.S. and M.S. in Food Science, and Lori has a B.S. and M.S. in Biology.
+Lori calls herself a soils geek, and having attended virtual tasting webinars; she loves all the nitty-gritty details that come with the process of growing grapes and creating wine.

 Dracaena The Name

 Lori and Michael’s first dog, a Weimaraner, was named after the constellation in the Northern Hemisphere called Draco, the Dragon.
 When Draco passed away, they planted a Draco tree in his honor.
 The formal name of this plant is Dracaena.
 Wanting to honor their dog but at the same time their scientific side, they chose to name the winery Dracaena.
 Their wine label includes their first dog love Draco.

 The memory of Draco lives on in every bottle of Dracaena Cabernet Franc produced.

 Today Lori and Michael have another Weimaraner named Vegas, and you can guess the meaning behind the dog’s name.
 The question is, Will Vegas adorn one of the new wines that might be coming out in the future?